davedev44/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

+We can establish the average daily activity pattern by plotting mean number of steps per 5-minute interval in the data.

 ```r
 # Similar to prior example - first we summarize - we want the mean
 # of the number of steps, but this time over interval rather than date